deneuxj/SturmovikMission/README.md

 * Type provider on top of the parsing modules: TypeProvider.fs

-* Utilities to facilitate manipulation of parsed data: Mcu.fs, McuFactory.fs, NumericalIdentifiers.fs
+* Utilities in project McuLibrary to facilitate manipulation of parsed data: Mcu.fs, McuFactory.fs, NumericalIdentifiers.fs

 In the list above, layers mentioned early are used by layers mentioned later

 ## How do I get set up? ##

-Build with Visual Studio 2015.
+Build with Visual Studio 2017.
 Dependencies managed with nuget (FSharp.TypeProviders.StarterPack).

 ## How do I use this to build missions? ##